raspberrypilearning/res-dev/en/step_7.md

 turn cw (pick random (0) to (180)) degrees
 ```

-was rendered using the following syntax
+- This was rendered using the following syntax

 <html><pre>&#96;&#96;&#96;blocks3
 when flag clicked